nxl904/model-inversion-attack/README.md

 # Methods used

 **MFCC (Mel-Frequency Cepstral Coefficients):** audio feature used in speech/speaker recognition

+**ReLu:** Math fucition used inside the model to help it learn patterns

 **One-Hot Encoding:** Categorical Labels, coverts numeric class ID's into one-hot vectors.
 Used for training classification models